 How do you keep your technology skills current?

-As an older adult, the idea of mastering the latest technologies can be intimidating.
+The idea of mastering the latest technologies can be intimidating.
 But you’re never “too old” to learn something new.
 If you’re comfortable with a computer and the internet, there are training resources available to help you build your technical skills and confidence.
-Some of them will cost you nothing.
+Many of them are free.
 Whether you’re a technology newbie or you’ve worked in the tech industry before, upskilling—learning additional workplace skills—can prepare you for something bigger and better.

 7 training and development resources that can help make you more valuable to employers